-Virtual assistants are also helpful when they’re connected to other devices in a home.
-They can turn lights off and on without requiring anyone to move from where they’re seated.
-They can also provide a valuable lifeline for anyone who gets injured while at home.
-In addition to being used to call for help, they can unlock doors so emergency services can enter.
+Virtual assistants are tremendously helpful to people with physical and cognitive disabilities.
+When connected to other devices in a home, they can turn lights off and on without requiring anyone to move.
+They can also provide a lifeline for anyone injured at home.

-Virtual assistants bring the world to people with mobility impairments.
-Almost anything can be ordered online, but this can be extremely difficult to accomplish for someone who isn’t able to use their hands.
-Virtual assistants make it possible to shop for clothes, food and other items without leaving home or even needing to reach for a keyboard.
+Most people can order almost anything online, but this can be extremely difficult for someone who can’t use their hands.
+Virtual assistants make it possible to shop for clothes, food, and other items without leaving home or even needing to reach for a keyboard.

-There are a number of conditions that can cause someone to have memory problems, such as a stroke or dementia.
-Virtual assistants are all built to look for patterns in behavior, which makes them a perfect solution for providing timely reminders.
+Concerning cognitive impairments, virtual assistants are all built to look for behavior patterns, making them a perfect solution for providing timely reminders.
 For example, they can announce scheduled appointments and even recommend using Uber or another previously-used ride-sharing service for transportation.

 People with cognitive impairments may also benefit from simple instructions.
-It’s easy to ask questions like “How do I vote?” or “What do I need to get a driver’s license?” that return a step-by-step response.
-The same search on the web can sometimes yield too many results that result in confusion, instead of the most relevant information that’s provided by a virtual assistant.
+For example, it’s easy to ask questions like “How do I vote?” or “What do I need to get a driver’s license?” that returns a step-by-step response.
+Unfortunately, the exact search on the web can sometimes yield too many results that confuse instead of the most relevant information that a virtual assistant provides.

-Following a traditional map can be difficult for people with cognitive impairments as well.
-Virtual assistants can provide turn-by-turn directions and quickly reroute if a mistake is made.
-Without this type of help, many of us, not just people with disabilities, would have a difficult time navigating new and unfamiliar places.
+Following a traditional map can also be difficult for people with cognitive impairments.
+Virtual assistants provide turn-by-turn directions and quickly reroute when necessary.
+Without this help, many of us, not just people with disabilities, would have difficulty navigating new and unfamiliar places.

 What’s Next for Assistive Technologies

 Everyone will use assistive technologies in the not-too-distant future.
-We can already see this transition happening as cars move from assisted cruise-control to fully-autonomous driving.
+This transition happens as cars move from assisted cruise control to fully autonomous driving.
 It’s also happening on a smaller scale with devices like hearing aids.

-While only about 16% of people who need hearing aids have them, an entire generation has embraced bluetooth earbuds like the Airpods developed by Apple.
-Even though most people use their Airpods to listen to music, these devices already contain some hearing-enhancement features that rival the best hearing aids on the market.
-As you can see (and hear), the assistive technology revolution is already upon us, and everyone’s lives will be better because of it.
+While only about 16% of people who need hearing aids have them, an entire generation has embraced Bluetooth earbuds.
+And even though most people use their Airpods to listen to music, these devices already contain some hearing-enhancement features that rival the best hearing aids on the market.
+So, as you can see (and hear), the assistive technology revolution is already upon us, and everyone’s lives will be better because of it.